itinero/docs/docs/itinero/development/index.md

 # Roadmap

-This is an overview of features that are either in development or on the roadmap:
+This is an overview of features that are either in development or on the roadmap.
+This roadmap is determined by a few factors:

+- Priorities of our clients: This is the main factor because we're getting paid to build this stuff and this means more time and resource to get things done.
+- Technical dependencies: We can't build things out of order, some features depend on others.
+We cant support turning costs for example without implementing edge-based routing.
+- Priorities of Itinero and it's maintainers: We will don't include things in Itinero that we believe don't belong in the core library, even for clients.
+We also try to determine what is most valuable for as many users.

+This means you can influence this roadmap by either becoming a client, help with solving technical dependencies or communicate about what you think is missing in Itinero.

 ## Version 1.1